tjtharrison/README.md/README.md

 <span class="green">Bespoke Website with Database:</span> Wrote a web application based in Python for Music Management startup, including Python Web UI (With account permissions), database backend (to Cloud hosted Database).

-# Employment History
+## Employment History

+<span class="green">Smart Pensions (December 2021 - Present) InfraSec Tech Lead:</span> I currently lead a team of 3 Infrastructure engineers with a team focus on ensuring the Infrastructure Security of our Cloud estate (Primarily AWS).
+This involves initialising, designing and leading infrastructure projects, attending meetings, handling technical escalations as well as team management.

+I run regular standups, 1-1s, coaching sessions with junior team members and retrospective sessions.
+The focus being to highlight where improvements can be made on the team's working environment and cycle time for tickets for our internal and external clients.

-<span class="green">Smart Pensions (April 2021 - Present) DevOps Engineer (Platform Security Team):</span> I am currently working as part of a wider DevOps team of 20+ engineers, working on a range of technologies building, supporting and securing AWS via IAC (Terraform).
+<span class="green">Smart Pensions (April 2021 - December 2021) Senior DevOps Engineer (Platform Security Team):</span> I am worked as part of a wider DevOps team of 20+ engineers, working on a range of technologies building, supporting and securing AWS via IAC (Terraform).
 I work in the Platform Security sub-team, working on implementing various AWS security infrastructure modules (AWS Config, Cloudtrail, Guardduty) including management of alerts via Datadog to our team chat platform.

 I have lead a number of high priority security incidents, including communication to senior members of staff, detailed timelines and incident reporting (Post Mortem analysis) and am the primary security support engineer (Responding to alerts from Datadog and assessing before deciding on resolution path).